epccs/Gravimetric/Applications/SelfTest/README.md

 ## Firmware Upload

-With a serial port setup for serial bootloading (see BOOT_PORT in Makefile) and optiboot installed on the RPUno run 'make' and and 'make bootload' to upload a binary image in the application area of flash memory.
+With a serial port setup for serial bootloading (see BOOT_PORT in Makefile) and optiboot installed on the DUT run 'make' and and 'make bootload' to upload a binary image in the application area of flash memory.

 ```